Preparing the pumps and power electronics

 Using the Arduino IDE with the elapsedMillis library installed, upload the following code to the Arduino.
 The location of the code in the repository is here

-Insert the two peristaltic pumps into their holders in the as shown:
+Insert the two peristaltic pumps with correct tubing into their holders in the as shown:

-Step 5: Connect cables between Arduino, motor driver, and power supply
+Step 4: Connect cables between Arduino, motors, and power supply

 You now have a jig with pumps and power electronics.